150+ Sales Email Subject Lines That Get Opened, Read, and Responded To in 2024

 Pack a one-two punch with this subject line.
 Not only are you using your recipient‘s name, but you’re referring to an opportunity or objective that's on their mind right now.

 (Wondering how to identify that opportunity or objective in the first place?
-It helps if your marketing automation software tells you which webpages on your site they've visited or content they've downloaded.
+It helps if your marketing automation software tells you which web pages on your site they‘ve visited or content they’ve downloaded.
 For example, if they just read three blog posts about Google Ads, it's safe to say they care about getting started with or improving their paid advertising results.)

-Not only has research shown that people respond positively to hearing their names, the phenomenon of implicit egotism holds that our name-based preferences extend to the cities we choose to live in and what occupations we pursue.
+Not only has research shown that people respond positively to hearing their names, but the phenomenon of implicit egotism also holds that our name-based preferences extend to the cities we choose to live in and what occupations we pursue.

 27. “Will I see you at [event]?”